mflorence99/rxjava-sql/readme.md

 ## Roadmap

-Clearly a project as this stage of development has a huge roadmap ahead of it.
+Clearly a project at this stage of development has a huge roadmap ahead of it.
 However, calling on the spirit of YAGNI, I plan to add few features before battle testing the code in a real-life project.